Can Nepal handle more tourist arrivals?

 If places like Thamel and Lakeside start encouraging late night parties and 24 hour bars.
 The international tourists might just join in a little more than expected like what’s happened elsewhere.

 If this is what’s headed and encouraged in Nepal then effects will be devastating.

 It’s not just the cities either.
 In 2018 the trekking lodges around Ghorepani (Poon Hill) were inundated with Nepali trekkers.
 So much so international tourists couldn’t get rooms.
 Why?
 Nepali tourists can afford to “out bid” them for a room.
 When it gets crowded the set price may well be 800 rupees for a room.
 But the Nepali domestic tourist has no issue slipping in an extra 1000-3000 rupees to secure the room.
 Why?
 Nepali domestic tourists have much more disposable income than the average international tourist who’s just paid for flights, visas, permits, guides and two-tier pricing.
 So Nepal has a huge new domestic tourist problem it’s not ready for in the least.

 Like to know the other trekking towns overrun by domestic party goers?
 Jomson, Gorepani, Australian Camp, Gandruk and Tatopani are all swamped during Nepali festivals.
-One of the reasons I’ve written in alternatives in my First Time Trekking in Nepal guidebook.
+One of the reasons I’ve written in alternatives in my Trekking in Nepal guidebook.

 Nepal keeps pushing for more Chinese tourists

 Let’s not beat around the bush here.
 Chinese tourists have a bad reputation around the world.
 So be it.
 The USA had one too.
 More to do with ego than anything else.
 On the ground when you talk to shop keepers and hoteliers who aren’t into PR the answer is that the Chinese are just rude and disrespectful.
 Columbia’s idea of “tourist training” comes to mind before setting off to an idyllic spot.